Safal0017/AWS-Learnings/README.md

 # AWS-Learnings
-This repository is for the purpose of Showcasing all my learnings and cloud-related projects.
+This repository is for the purpose of Showcasing all my learnings and cloud-related projects that I learned from Abhishek Veeramala.